What is Coercive Control?

 Need expert legal advice?

 Faraj Defence Lawyers have assisted clients across a wide range of criminal matters.
-If you or anyone requires legal representation please reach out to our team.
+If you or anyone requires legal representation please reach out to our experienced team of defence lawyers.

 We strive for excellence in everything we do, regardless of the case.
 Book in your free initial consultation with us today by calling (02) 8896 6034 or emailing us at af@farajdefencelawyers.com.au